Tepezza Hearing Loss Lawsuit

 This plaintiff was diagnosed with thyroid eye disease and/or Graves’ Disease and received Tepezza infusions from Plaintiff’s physician from August 2020 through February 2023.
 She now has permanent hearing loss and/or tinnitus.

-Her Tepezza suit alleges that she and her physicians were given no warning and they had no knowledge of the serious risk of permanent hearing loss or tinnitus posed by Tepezza.
+Her Tepezza suit alleges that she and her physicians were given no warning and they had no knowledge of the severe risk of permanent hearing loss or tinnitus posed by Tepezza.

 August 15, 2023: Five new Tepezza hearing loss cases were transferred into the new Tepezzza class action MDL over the last month.
-That brings the current number of pending cases up to 46 for an MDL that is only three months old.
-This is probably never going to be a huge class action but we could easily get to 100 by the end of the year… and every lawyer you talk to is very high on these cases.
+That brings the current number of pending cases up to 46 for an MDL only three months old.
+This will probably never be a huge class action, but we could quickly get to 100 by the end of the year… and every lawyer you talk to is very high on these cases.
+(Update: we got to 73 in 2023.)

-August 2, 2023: We are still waiting for the first major scheduling order to get issued in the new Tepezza class action MDL.
+August 2, 2023: We are still waiting for the first major scheduling order to be issued in the new Tepezza class action MDL.
 In the meantime, the stream of new incoming Tepezza hearing loss lawsuits has been intermittent.
-Only 3 new Tepezza cases were filed in July, but June was the highest volume month to-date with 16 new cases getting filed.
+Only three new Tepezza cases were filed in July, but June was the highest-volume month to date, with 16 new cases filed.

 July 25, 2023: Amid mounting lawsuits against Horizon Pharmaceuticals over allegations of Tepezza-induced hearing loss, the company is under scrutiny for purportedly failing to sufficiently warn consumers and the medical fraternity about the associated risks of their thyroid eye disease medication.